oscdoctest/Qi-Docs/docs/indexes.rst

 samples.
 Samples in other languages can be found
 `here <https://github.com/osisoft/Qi-Samples/tree/master/Basic>`__.

-To build a QiType representation the following sample class, see the code: code_example_1_:
+To build a QiType representation the following sample class, see code_example_1_:

 *Python*